Status of Forest in Bihar

 Claims of the Bihar Government

-Rejecting the ISFR Reports Forest Department of the Government of Bihar claimed about 15% of green cover in Bihar and aiming to increase it to 17% by 2020.
+Rejecting the ISFR Reports of 2019 and 2017 in 2020, Forest Department of the Government of Bihar claimed about 15% of green cover in Bihar and aiming to increase it to 17% by 2020.
 Forest Department argued that the reason behind lower forest cover in Bihar in ISFR Reports of 2017 and 2019 was mainly due to frequently changing survey methodology of ISFR.

 Causes of Low Forest Cover in Bihar